REKR13/mlp_cpp/README.md

 ## Performance

-Converges on XOR problem with loss < 0.0001 in approximately 15,000 epochs, demonstrating effective learning and stable numerical computation.
+- **XOR Problem**: Converges with loss < 0.0001 in ~15,000 epochs
+- **MNIST Classification**: Achieves 85-90% accuracy on test set with basic architecture
+- **Training Speed**: Processes thousands of samples per second on modern hardware

 ---